Jonah-May-OSS/truenas-proxmox/README.md

 * Hashicorp Vault integration.
   * Pull in secrets from a Hashicorp Vault service.
   * Tech spike to see if it is even doable.
-* Package the patches with the deb package.
-  * Remove the need for git dependency.
-* Change to LWP::UserAgent
-  * Remove dependency of the REST::Client because LWP::UserAgent is already installed and used by Proxmox VE.
 * Remove API key option so only username and password can be used.

 </details>